 In collaboration with Jeremy Brown’s lab (LSU), we are working on an NSF funded project developing absolute measures of model performance.
 The approach we’re taking is rooted in posterior predictive simulation, which seeks to answer the question ‘Can the model we’re using reasonably predict the data that we’re using it to analyze?’
 Put another way, does our model capture the important sources of variation in the data?

 We can contrast this with measures of relative model performance, such as model selection using AIC.
 In this case, the aim is to choose a best fitting model from a set of candidate models, rather than ask if the model fits the data well in an absolute sense.
 This distinction becomes important because it is possible that all models in the set of candidates are a poor fit to the data, so the best fitting one may nonetheless provide biased answers.
+This is especially likely to happen for large scale ‘phylogenomic’ datasets that have become standard in the field.

 This project is part of a more general interest in good practices for phylogenomic analyses, assessing accuracy of phylogenetic and species delimitation methods, and enhancing reproducibility of analyses.